aidenybai/pattycake/README.md

 ## Roadmap

-- Support full feature set of ts-pattern
-- Further optimizations
+Right now, the goal is to support the full feature set of ts-pattern, or at least a sufficient amount.
+After, the ideal is that we compile pattern matching expressions into code that would be faster than what you would write by hand.